robatwilliams/unit-testing-AtoZ/README.md

 ### Template (snippet)

-Frequently-typed piece of code that can be quickly by an editor/IDE.
+Frequently-typed piece of code that can be quickly inserted by an editor/IDE.

 Saves on repetitive typing and maintains your flow.
 The following test skeleton can be inserted in ~3 keystrokes, whereas typing it would require 10-20: